East Anglian Traditional Music Trust

 2nd September 2017

-The box office opens on 16th May.
-If you'd like further updates, click here to receive our email newsletter.
+If you'd like further updates and information about our other events and projects, click here to receive our email newsletter.

 'A really special, lovely festival.
 Quite simply, the best time I've had for ages.' - Shirley Collins, President of EFDSS, MBE.